 Supplement Strategically

-Get tested for nutrient deficiencies and supplement strategically.
-Many people with autoimmune disorders are deficient in vitamins: A, B, C, D; minerals: phosphorus, magnesium, potassium, sodium, chromium; elements: selenium, iron, zinc and iodine; and fats: Omega 3.1Metabolic disorders and nutritional status in autoimmune thyroid diseases, Kawika, A., et. al., Postepy Hig Med Dosw (Online).
-2015 Jan 2;69:80-90. doi: 10.5604/17322693.1136383., http://www.ncbi.nlm.nih.gov/pubmed/25614676 2Life Extension Foundation (LEF), Nutritional Supplements to Improve Autoimmune Health, http://www.lifeextension.com/Protocols/Immune-Connective-Joint/Autoimmune-Diseases/Page-04
+People with autoimmune disorders tend to be deficient in vitamins: A, B, C, D; minerals: phosphorus, magnesium, potassium, sodium, chromium, selenium, and iodine; and the essential fat, Omega 3.1Metabolic disorders and nutritional status in autoimmune thyroid diseases, Kawika, A., et. al., Postepy Hig Med Dosw (Online).
+2015 Jan 2;69:80-90. doi: 10.5604/17322693.1136383., http://www.ncbi.nlm.nih.gov/pubmed/25614676 2Life Extension Foundation (LEF), Nutritional Supplements to Improve Autoimmune Health, http://www.lifeextension.com/Protocols/Immune-Connective-Joint/Autoimmune-Diseases/Page-04 For quality supplements, access my Fullscript store HERE.

 Go Keto Periodically

-Consider a high healthy-fat, low carb, ketogenic diet to ditch the sugar cravings faster, rev your metabolism and reverse autoimmune conditions.3The Anti-Inflammatory Effects of a Ketogenic Diet, Casey Thaler, B.A., NASM-CPT, FNS, http://thepaleodiet.com/anti-inflammatory-effects-ketogenic-diet/#_ftnref11 4The Ketogenic Diet as a Treatment Paradigm for Diverse Neurological Disorders,Front Pharmacol.
+Consider a high healthy-fat, low carb, ketogenic diet to ditch sugar cravings faster, rev your metabolism, and reverse autoimmunity.3The Anti-Inflammatory Effects of a Ketogenic Diet, Casey Thaler, B.A., NASM-CPT, FNS, http://thepaleodiet.com/anti-inflammatory-effects-ketogenic-diet/#_ftnref11 4The Ketogenic Diet as a Treatment Paradigm for Diverse Neurological Disorders,Front Pharmacol.
 2012; 3: 59.
 Published online 2012 Apr 9.
 Prepublished online 2012 Jan 25. doi: 10.3389/fphar.2012.00059; http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3321471/

 3. Get Restorative Sleep